-This post is authored by Mariam Ghorbannejad, Learning Developer based at King’s Academy.
+This case study is from Mariam Ghorbannejad, Learning Developer based at King’s Academy.
 She worked alongside Doctor Laura Gibson, Lecturer in Digital Content Management Education, who runs the Introduction to Digital Asset and Media Management module on the MA in Digital Asset and Media Management course.

 Overview